 The Regeneration Center of Thailand offers a scholarship of $1,500 USD to the winner of an essay contest.
 Undergraduate and graduate students of ASEAN (Association of South East Asian Nations) descent are eligible to apply.
 The ASEAN member states include: Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.

-Australian Bicentennial Scholarships & Fellowships
+Australian Bicentennial Scholarships and Fellowships

-General Sir John Monash Awards
+General Sir John Monash Scholarships

 Canadian Bureau for International Education

 The Canadian Bureau for International Education offers scholarships for Canadian citizens and residents who wish to study abroad.